 In the movie Quest for Fire (1981), a group of cavemen struggles to keep an ember burning while moving across a cold and perilous landscape.
 The challenge is brutally simple.
 Keep the fire burning, or else lose the ability to cook, stay warm, and protect your tribe from predators.

 Our fascination with fire runs deep.
 Scientists have discovered sites in Africa with fire residues that are more than a million years old.
-Some experts even suggest that natural selection may have favored individuals who learned how to master fire early.
+Some experts even suggest that natural selection may have favoured individuals who learned how to master fire early.

 Many homes have indoor fireplaces or propane stoves.
 But there’s nothing quite like enjoying a fire pit under the stars in your backyard.
 On balmy summer evenings, you can cook up a feast over your fire.
 During colder months, nothing compares to a fireside snuggle in your most comfortable chair.

-Of course, creating an outdoor space where you can enjoy your fire safely is key.
+Of course, creating an outdoor space where you can enjoy your fire safety is key.
 That means the first safety requirement is that you build your fire away from the house or a fence.

 Unless you have a purpose-built fireplace away from your grass, the ideal placement for your fire may be on the lawn.
 If this is the case, you will need to take some steps by using a portable firepit.
 This will help ensure that your fire doesn’t cause scorch marks where it has killed your grass.